 Author affiliation: Author affiliations: University of Leicester, Leicester, England, UK (C. Leung); University of Cambridge, Cambridge, England, UK (C. Leung, L. Su, A.C.
 Simões-e-Silva, L.S.
 Arocha); Universidade Federal de Minas Gerais, Belo Horizonte, Brazil (A.C.
 Simões-e-Silva); University of Cambridge, Cambridge (L. Selle Arocha); Universidade Federal de Santa Catarina, Florianopolis, Brazil (K.M. de Paiva, P. Haas)

-Figure 2.
-Crude and adjusted odds ratios for various factors associated with risk for severe illness and death among pediatric patients with Down syndrome hospitalized for COVID-19, Brazil.
-We calculated odds ratios by using logistic regression.
-Circles indicate odds ratios; error bars indicate 95% CI; dotted vertical line indicates the null hypothesis of odds ratio being equal to 1.
+Figure 4.
+Crude and stratified hazard ratios for various factors associated with risk for severe illness and death among pediatric patients with Down syndrome hospitalized for COVID-19, Brazil.
+We calculated hazard ratios by using Cox regression.
+Circles indicate hazard ratio; error bars indicate 95% CI; dotted vertical line indicates the null hypothesis of hazard ratio being equal to 1.

 Page created: November 03, 2022